a16bitsysop/blocklist2unbound/README.md

 ---
 If server supports it will check if blocklist needs updating first, so the list can be updated from a cron job.

-To run from cron, create a symbolic link to blocklist2unbound from the requiired /etc/cron.daily|weekly|monthly folder.
-This enables cronmode and /etc/unbound/unbound.conf.d is scanned for .block.conf files which are then updated, if a block file is genrated from a url it is stored in the file and used to update it.
+To run from cron, create a symbolic link to blocklist2unbound.py from the required /etc/cron.daily|weekly|monthly folder.
+This enables cronmode and /etc/unbound/unbound.conf.d is scanned for .block.conf files which are then updated, if a block file is generated from a url it is stored in the file and used to update it.

 eg:
 ````